 Flat design is about investing in something that’s simple and classic.
 Rather than throwing everything at your site, it’s about simplifying things for your users.

-Colourful icons break up the site, making it clear to the user what you are offering.
-Simple menus ensure trouble-free navigation, with the clear approach working well on mobiles and tablets.
+Colorful icons break up the site, making it clear to the user what you are offering.
+Simple menus ensure trouble-free navigation, with a clear approach working well on mobiles and tablets.

 Trulia.com is a popular Australian real-estate website that uses flat design to guide the user easily through the company’s market offering.
 The page also cleverly uses ghost buttons (we’ll come to those later) animations and photographs.

-A new design trend that has increased in popularity over the last few years is that of the ghost button.
+A new vacation rental website design trend that has increased in popularity over the last few years is that of the ghost button.
 The obvious benefit of ghost buttons is that they can be placed over photography without obscuring the underlying image.

 Ghost buttons work particularly well for the kind of bold, photo-dependent websites that are currently so on-trend.